Finding Bugs in Short Proofs: The Metamathematics of Resolution Lower Bounds: Introduction

 One of the earliest lower bounds in proof complexity was Haken's landmark result \cite{Haken85} that the pigeonhole principle requires exponential-size proofs in the resolution proof system.
 Since then, proof complexity has become a vibrant research area with substantial progress in establishing lower bounds for various proof systems, as well as the development of a wide range of lower bound techniques.
 However, despite decades of efforts, proving nontrivial lower bounds for stronger systems, such as Frege and Extended Frege, remains elusive.
 It is widely believed that proving lower bounds for Extended Frege is ``beyond our current techniques''\footnote{This belief is partly supported by the intuition that proving strong circuit lower bounds (e.g., $\NP\not\subseteq \P/_{\poly}$) seems to be a prerequisite for proving strong proof complexity lower bounds (e.g., for Extended Frege) \cite{Razborov15}.
 However, formalizing such connections has proven challenging \cite{PichS23,ArtecheKPS24}.}, but what does this even mean?
 How much, and in which directions, must our techniques expand, to enable us to prove lower bounds for stronger proof systems?
 These questions call for a study of the \emph{metamathematical} difficulty of proving lower bounds in proof complexity (see, e.g., \cite{PichS19, SanthanamT21}).

-In this paper, we study the metamathematics of resolution lower bounds through the lens of the following type of computational problems.
-Suppose that we are given a resolution proof $\Pi$ that claims to have proved the pigeonhole principle, but the length of $\Pi$ is smaller than the lower bound established in \cite{Haken85}.
-By Haken's lower bound, $\Pi$ cannot be a \emph{valid} resolution proof, implying that it must contain an invalid derivation.
-What is the \emph{computational complexity} of finding such an invalid derivation?
-We call the following total search problem the ``refuter problem''\footnote{This term is adopted from \cite{CTW23}, as will be discussed later.} corresponding to Haken's lower bound:
+Inspired by recent works on the reverse mathematics of \emph{circuit lower bounds} \cite{CJSW21, Korten22, CTW23,ChenLiOliveira24}, we propose investigating the metamathematics of proof complexity lower bound through the computational lens of their \emph{refuter} problem.
+To illustrate, consider the following total search problem: suppose we are given a resolution proof $\Pi$ that claims to prove the pigeonhole principle, yet its length is shorter than the lower bound established in \cite{Haken85}.
+By Haken’s result, $\Pi$ cannot be a valid resolution proof; it must contain an invalid derivation.
+The goal of the search problem is to locate such an error.
+We refer to this total search problem as the ``refuter problem''\footnote{This term is adopted from \cite{CTW23}, as will be discussed later.} corresponding to Haken's lower bound:

-\begin{mdframed}[hidealllines=true,backgroundcolor=gray!10,skipabove=0.3em,skipbelow=-0.4em,innertopmargin=-0.3em]
+\begin{mdframed}[hidealllines=true,backgroundcolor=gray!10,skipabove=0.5em,skipbelow=-0.4em,innertopmargin=-0.3em]

 \begin{problem}[Informal] Given (query access to) a subexponential-size resolution proof $\Pi$ that claims to be a proof of the pigeonhole principle, find an invalid derivation in $\Pi$. \end{problem} \end{mdframed}